Kuma110011/8431-Group10/README.md

 + Additional Features
     + Error Handling: The application includes error handling for invalid inputs, such as an incorrect date of birth format or an existing account during sign-up.
     + Popup Messages: Uses Tkinter's messagebox to display information, success, and error messages to the user.

+## Acknowledgements

+This project utilized ChatGPT-4 by OpenAI to assist in generating the initial structure and for debugging support.